 With this, some of the most frequently asked questions are – what is the difference between a day college and an evening college, are day colleges better than evening colleges, etc. After reading this article, you can sigh with relief having realized the facts about day colleges and evening colleges.
 Let’s find out the differences!

-Here’s a comparison of Day Colleges and Evening Colleges:
+Comparison of DU Day Colleges and Evening Colleges

-Following are some DU Evening College myths that need to be corrected:
+DU Evening College myths that need to be corrected

 Myth-2: Evening Colleges are not safe for girls